|

 Description of Existence I. Introduction The

-druid’s minim: "I AM the God experience" is not a
+druid’s minim: "I AM the God experience" is not a metaphysical

-the unbounded rule-set—the pre-attribute existence procedure (viz.
+rule-set—the pre-attribute existence procedure (viz. the Nirguna

-procedure iterating itself across localized contexts.
+iterating itself across localized contexts.
 From the

 druid’s perspective, to exist as a bounded, identifiable being is already to